bhattlab/bhattlab_workflows_nf/documentation/preprocessing.md

 As for every of these workflows, you will have to edit the `params.yml` file to specify the output location, database locations, and parameters (see the [General setup](./setup.md) page).
-Of importance for the preprocessing workflow is mostly the host genome and the parameters for `trim galore`.
+Of importance for the preprocessing workflow is:
+- the host genome location
+- the parameters for `trim galore`.

 Additionally, you will have to prepare the sample sheet (see below).

 Then, you can run the workflow like this: